karare1/quiz-game/README.md

 __Top Score Page__
   - This page displays a list of the 7 best scores.
-    It also have the home icon for better navigation and it takes a user back to the home page.
+    It also has the home icon for better navigation and it takes a user back to the home page.
     <br><br>
     <p align="center">
       <img src="media/nav-bar.png">